 While we adjust to the “new normal” imposed by the coronavirus and things begin to open up, the Portland Phoenix will continue to list virtual offerings from artists, venues, community organizations and beyond.
-We hope to transition back to our regular Calendar events at some point, but in the meantime we’ll continue to add activities you can engage in at home, from local online events, to educational resources from across the country.
+We hope to transition back to a regular events Calendar soon, and we’ve added a “Mark Your Calendar” section below to included dated events.
+And, too, we’ll continue to add to the activities you can engage in at home, from local online events, to educational resources from across the country.

 We welcome your suggestions, too; email us at firstname.lastname@example.org.

 Portland Food Map is the definitive go-to for information on local dining.
 Its big take-out and delivery list continues to update restaurants’ offerings, and the outdoor reopening list lets you know who’s up and seating.
 Other lists include black-owned restaurants and bars, Maine hospitality workers resource guide and the pandemic casualty list, comprising places that have permanently closed.

 Wayside Maine Food Programs lists community and statewide resources, soup kitchens and food pick-up sites.
 Visit https://waysidemaine.org/community-resources.

 Support your local fishermen: Gulf of Maine Sashimi offers fresh fish pick-up for home cooking.
 Sign up on their site.

 CreativePortland, the host of Portland’s First Friday Artwalk, has added a Virtual Events Calendar to their website and a portal where you can add your own virtual event to their listings.
 For more information, click here.
 Let’s keep Portland arts alive!

 The Bates Dance Festival in Lewiston is sharing its archives on Vimeo, releasing a new set of videos each Tuesday through May and June.
 The performances and show-and-tells will be available at BDF@HOME.